 You may find that you need to back into what you can spend around your savings goal amount.
-Typically, rent, mortgage, condo fees, student loan and car note are your biggest expenses.
+Typically, rent, mortgage, condo fees, student loans, and car notes are your biggest expenses.
 If you rent, it is easier to downsize to make room for your primary goals.

-When you go out to buy that new car, understand that the monthly payments for the upsized dream vehicle may be at the expense of your cash reserve, Roth IRA or your kid’s college fund.
-If student loan is an issue, please read our article … We recently helped a client free up significant cash flow to redeploy to her new financial independence spending plan.
+When you go out to buy that new car, understand that the monthly payments for the upsized dream vehicle may be at the expense of your cash reserve, Roth IRA, or your kid’s college fund.
+If a student loan is an issue, please read our article.
+We helped a client free up significant cash flow to redeploy to her new financial independence spending plan.

 Once you know where your money is going what can you reallocate?